Paul Kelly (Australian musician): 1985–1991: Coloured Girls to Messengers

 Paul Kelly stayed with Don Walker (Cold Chisel) in Kings Cross – Walker had lived with Hilary's sister – and wrote new songs on Walker's piano.
 Kelly then moved into a flat with Paul Hewson (Dragon) in Elizabeth Bay.
 Both Walker and Hewson encouraged Kelly to continue with his song-writing.
 By January 1985, he recorded the self-funded album—at a cost of $3,500—Post.
-Session musicians included Michael Barclay (Weddings Parties Anything) on harmonies, guitarist Steve Connolly (The Zimmermen), and bass guitarist Ian Rilen (Rose Tattoo, X).
+Session musicians included Michael Barclay (Weddings Parties Anything) on harmonies, guitarist Steve Connolly (the Zimmermen), and bass guitarist Ian Rilen (Rose Tattoo, X).
 They spent two weeks recording at Clive Shakespeare's studio.
 Shakespeare engineered the album and co-produced with Kelly.
 It was released in May 1985 on the independent label White Records, and licensed to Mushroom Records.

 Kelly dedicated Post to his former flatmate, Hewson, who had died of a heroin overdose in January.
 According to McFarlane: "[it's] a stark, highly personalised collection of acoustic songs that showcased the extraordinary breadth of Kelly's songwriting skills."
 Rolling Stone (Australia) hailed Post as the best record of 1985.
 AllMusic's Mike DeGagne felt "While he focuses on life's daily tragedies and tribulations, there is a missing element in the music, as it lacks any vigor or flash".
-A single, "From St. Kilda to King's Cross", was released from the album, but did not chart.
+A single, "From St Kilda to Kings Cross", was released from the album, but did not chart.
 Russell Crowe, during his first trip to the US, visited the tourist venue of Death Valley and used Post to refocus himself: "[his] concise insights and acerbic wisdom are exactly the music for strolling the bottom of ancient oceans, both literal and metaphoric".
 After recording Post, Kelly established a full-time band, which included Armiger, Barclay, and Connolly, bass guitarist Jon Schofield, and keyboardist Peter Bull.

 Paul Kelly and the Coloured Girls were named through a joke based on Lou Reed's song "Walk on the Wild Side".
 Armiger soon left, and the Coloured Girls line-up stabilised in late 1985 as Barclay, Bull, Connolly, and Schofield.
 Stuart Coupe, Kelly's manager, advised him to sign with Regular Records due to difficulty re-signing with Mushroom's Michael Gudinski.
 Michelle Higgins, Mushroom's public relations officer, was a Kelly supporter and locked herself into a Sebel Townhouse Hotel room—at Mushroom's expense—for nearly a week in mid-1986, and refused to leave until Gudinski had signed Kelly to a two-album recording contract.
 Kelly performed for The Rock Party, a charity project initiated by The National Campaign Against Drug Abuse, which included other Australasian musicians.
 The Rock Party released a 12" single, "Everything to Live For", which was produced by Joe Wissert, Phil Rigger, and Phil Beazley.